 The annual Bud Light Rocks the Boat Free Concert Series lineup has been announced and Steamboat is in for another exciting, energy-filled music season.
-With seven top artists set to hit the Steamboat Stage in Gondola Square throughout March and April 2023, locals and visitors won’t be able to resist the dance party at the base after a long day of skiing Steamboat’s famous champagne powder.
+With seven top artists set to hit the Steamboat Stage in Gondola Square throughout Spring 2023, locals and visitors won’t be able to resist the dance party at the base after a long day of skiing Steamboat’s famous champagne powder.
 Beer tents, food trucks, and local vendors set up throughout the base.
 All concerts will begin at the ideal après ski time of approximately 3:30pm and be held on Saturdays.

 Pro Tip: Grab the whole family and show up a little early to snag some of the best seats in the square on Timber and Torch’s patio directly facing the stage!

 For more information, check out Steamboat.com/concerts.

 Fun Fact: Steamboat Resort is committed to doing their part to stay green and do their part.
 From now on, all concerts in Steamboat Square will be Zero Waste.
 All single-use cups and cans will be recycled to minimize the waste going into the landfill.
 BIG THANKS to the Yampa Valley Sustainability Council for helping make the spring concerts series sustainable!